LongForWisdom/intro-docs/README.md

 ## What is <mark style="color:yellow;">DAI</mark>?

-DAI is a fully collateralized, stable, decentralized currency pegged to the value of the U.S Dollar.
+DAI is a stable, fully collateralized, and decentralized currency pegged to the value of the U.S Dollar.
 DAI can be transacted using the Ethereum blockchain by anyone at any time.

 [Learn more...](overview/dai.md)